GuessWhatGame/guesswhat/README.md

 # Guesswhat?! models

 This repo aim at reproducing the results from the series of GuessWhat?! papers, namely:
 - GuessWhat?!
-Visual object discovery through multi-modal dialogue - https://arxiv.org/abs/1611.08481
+Visual object discovery through multi-modal dialogue [1] https://arxiv.org/abs/1611.08481
-- End-to-end optimization of goal-driven and visually grounded dialogue systems - https://arxiv.org/abs/1703.05423
+- End-to-end optimization of goal-driven and visually grounded dialogue systems [2] - https://arxiv.org/abs/1703.05423

 The code was equally developed bu Florian Strub (University of Lille) and Harm de Vries (University of Montreal)

 The project is part of the CHISTERA - IGLU Project.

 WARNING: After refactoring the code, we fixed a bug in the codebase (last generated question was ignored).
-Thus, we manage to greatly increase the final score after training the QGen with RL.
+Thus, we manage to greatly increase the final score reported in [1].
 A new version of the RL paper should be updated on arxiv by end of september with more figures and additional analysis.
+Please report the score provided on the this page in the meantime, we apologize for the inconvenience.

 #### Summary: